hpidcock/gochanged/README.md

 # Go Changed :fire:

-`gochanged` lists all the packages that have untested changes compare to a base git branch/tag/sha.
+`gochanged` lists all the packages that have untested changes compared to a base git branch/tag/sha.

 ## Installing